What is telehealth/online physiotherapy?

 A telehealth/online consultation is much like any usual in person appointment, except you will be speaking to your physiotherapist on-screen rather than in person.

 After thorough questioning your physiotherapist may ask you to perform certain movements/physical tests.
-For example you may be asked point to the area of pain or you may be guided through touching a certain region to check for any tenderness.
-Occasionally it may be necessary to send via the secured video chat or via email pictures of the injured area to allow for examination of swelling/bruising/muscle wasting ect.
+For example, you may be asked to point to the area of pain or you may be guided through touching a certain region to check for any tenderness.
+Occasionally it may be necessary to send via secured email pictures of the injured area to allow for examination of swelling/bruising/muscle wasting ect.

 Once your physiotherapist has collected enough information, an explanation for your pain (a diagnosis) will be given, followed by advice and a tailored rehabilitation program.
 During your appointment any specific exercises required will be explained and demonstrated.
 Your rehabilitation exercises and any other useful information will be sent to you after your appointment.

 It is true we will be unable to perform any direct hands-on treatment.
 In actual fact, hands on physiotherapy really does form a very small part of what we do as physiotherapists.
 Hands on therapy often does provide temporary relief but longer-term recovery, resolution of symptoms and prevention is generally more to do with the advice and the actions you as the patient take at home and in day to day life.